 4. Regular Communication

 Aside from weekly meetings, you should try to communicate with your employees on a regular basis.
 This is especially true for remote employees who may have a greater likelihood of feeling isolated from the team.
-You should take care to not be overbearing in your communication because no one wants to feel as though you’re hovering over them constantly.
-That being said, if you don’t communicate in a positive way on a fairly consistent basis, your team may end up becoming detached.
+You should not be overbearing in your communication because no one wants to feel as though you’re hovering over them constantly.
+That being said, if you don’t communicate positively on a fairly consistent basis, your team may end up becoming detached.

 5. Office Activities